Having a solid defense is super important as a Muay Thai fighter, but, you already knew that...

-These defensive muay thai technique videos below demonstrate some of the basic moves and techniques that are essential to any fighters repertoire.
-Fundamental techniques like these can mean the difference between winning a fight and getting seriously hurt.
+The defensive Muay Thai technique videos below demonstrate some of the basic moves and techniques that are CRUCIAL to any fighters repertoire.
+Perfecting fundamental techniques like these can mean the difference between winning a fight and getting seriously hurt.

 Defending a teep can be frustrating if you’re not sure how to do it correctly.
 Take a look at these quick tutorials I made to learn how to defend the teep by either parrying or catching the teep.